Tag: civil rights

 Williamson County Jail Took My Bible — Then Put Me in a Restraint Chair for 2.5 Hours

 This is not a misunderstanding.
 This is retaliation.
 The restraint chair — a mechanical control device used in jails.
 I was strapped into one like this for approximately 2.5 hours for refusing to surrender my Bible.
-While detained at :contentReference[oaicite:0]{index=0}, jail staff confiscated my Bible and then escalated to physical punishment when I refused to…
+While detained at Williamson County Jail, the jail staff confiscated my Bible and then escalated to physical punishment when…

 -